Project

 If some cases don't make any sense they should raise an exception.

-Updated by javanthropus (Jeremy Bopp) over 1 year ago
+Updated by javanthropus (Jeremy Bopp) about 2 years ago

 Please also see #18995 for another example of the intricate implementation behaving unexpectedly.
 During my own investigation, I discovered that using "-" for the internal encoding name is silently ignored.
 According to the comments in the code, "-" is used to indicate no conversion, but it's completely undocumented for the method.
 If you use "-" for the external encoding name, you get similarly divergent behavior as reported for this issue if you pass "-:utf-8" vs. "-", "utf-8".